TheJohnMatti/TAC-Phone-Price-Scraper/README.md

 Data is processed to ensure each product contains all product name words in its title.
 Overly cheap products are filtered out since they are likely to be accessories.

 # Running
-Simply run gui.exe in the dist folder.
+Simply run gui.exe in the dist folder if on Windows.
+On Linux or Mac, installing the requirements and running gui.py should work.
 <b>Note: </b>Playwright's Firefox browser must be installed on your computer to use this application.
 You can run ````py -m playwright install```` after running ````pip install playwright````.
 Alternatively, if you run the app, it will try to install the browsers
 for you automatically; however, this method seems to take much, much longer to install.